 In a nutshell

-Data security breaches are on the rise, but you can become part of the solution.
-With this specialised postgraduate degree, you can enhance your existing computing knowledge, and develop applied skills ready to build a career in the exciting and in-demand cyber security and intelligence field.
+Data security breaches are on the rise, but you can be part of the solution.
+With our Cyber Security, Threat Intelligence and Forensics postgraduate degree, you can expand your existing computing knowledge, and develop an applied skill set, ready to build a career in this exciting, in-demand intelligence field.

 During your studies, you will learn about attack (red team) and defence (blue team) strategies.
 You will consider established attack surfaces (networking, social engineering) and modern issues (IoT, Cloud).
-You will also examine trade-offs between security and availability, and between privacy and audit.
+You will examine the trade-offs taken between security, privacy and availability.

 - Develop practical and real-world skills in all major areas of cyber security

 - Engage with industry experts and active cyber security researchers during your studies